Claude Sonnet 4.5: Model Upgrades & Code 2.0 Features

 Claude Sonnet 4.5 and Claude Code 2.0: New Model and Development Features

-Anthropic’s latest release (Sept 29, 2025) Claude Sonnet 4.5 is a major upgrade to its coding-specialist AI, and it comes bundled with Claude Code 2.0, an enhanced developer environment.
-Sonnet 4.5 is touted as “the best coding model in the world” ( www.anthropic.com).
-It delivers huge gains in reasoning, mathematics and “using computers” compared to previous Claude models.
-At the same time, Claude Code 2.0 introduces a host of new tools – including checkpoints, an IDE extension, parallel agents and automation hooks – that make AI-assisted coding faster, safer and more flexible.
-Together, these updates aim to transform complex software development into a more “colleague”-like AI collaboration, without raising prices (Sonnet 4.5 remains $3/$15 per million tokens ( www.anthropic.com)).
+Anthropic's September 29, 2025 release of Claude Sonnet 4.5 marked a major upgrade to its coding-specialist AI, bundled with Claude Code 2.0, an enhanced developer environment.
+Sonnet 4.5 was hailed as "the best coding model in the world" at launch ([1]), delivering huge gains in reasoning, mathematics and "using computers" compared to previous Claude models.
+Claude Code 2.0 introduced a host of new tools – including checkpoints, an IDE extension, parallel agents and automation hooks – that make AI-assisted coding faster, safer and more flexible.
+Since launch, Anthropic has continued its rapid pace: Haiku 4.5 (October 2025) brought Sonnet 4-level performance at one-third the cost, Opus 4.5 (November 2025) delivered flagship intelligence for agentic workflows, and Opus 4.6 (February 2026) introduced agent teams and a 1M-token context window ([2]).
+Together, these updates have transformed complex software development into a true "colleague"-like AI collaboration, with Sonnet 4.5 remaining at $3/$15 per million tokens ([3]).

 Claude Sonnet 4.5: A Leap in AI Coding Capability

-Claude Sonnet models are Anthropic’s line of AI optimized for software development.
-Sonnet 4.5 builds on its predecessors with state-of-the-art performance on real coding tasks and benchmarks.
-For example, Anthropic reports 77.2% accuracy on the SWE-bench Verified coding benchmark (200K token context), versus roughly 60% for most competitors ( www.anthropic.com).
+Claude Sonnet models are Anthropic's line of AI optimized for software development, offering a balance of speed and intelligence.
+Sonnet 4.5 delivered state-of-the-art performance on real coding tasks and benchmarks at launch.
+Anthropic reported 77.2% accuracy on the SWE-bench Verified coding benchmark (200K token context), versus roughly 60% for most competitors ([4]).
 With high-compute techniques it can even reach 82.0%.
-In practical terms Sonnet 4.5 now far outperforms earlier models on real-world software tasks: on the “OSWorld” benchmark (testing operating-system usage and application navigation) it scored 61.4%, up from 42.2% for Sonnet 4 just months earlier ( www.anthropic.com).
+In practical terms Sonnet 4.5 far outperforms earlier models on real-world software tasks: on the "OSWorld" benchmark (testing operating-system usage and application navigation) it scored 61.4%, up from 42.2% for Sonnet 4 just months earlier ([5]).
+Sonnet 4.5 remains the recommended model for balanced speed-to-intelligence coding tasks, while the newer Opus 4.6 (released February 5, 2026) now serves as the most intelligent option for complex agentic workflows ([6]).

 - Extended reasoning: It shows large gains on math (AIME), agentic planning (τ²-bench), finance simulations, etc.

-- Focus & autonomy: In Anthropic’s tests Sonnet 4.5 could stay on task for 30+ hours straight without human guidance ( techcrunch.com) ( xantygc.medium.com).
-Engineers watched it build an entire app — including standing up databases, buying domains and even doing a SOC2 security audit — over a full day of operation ( techcrunch.com).
-(For comparison, Anthropic’s previous model could only work reliably for ~7 hours at a stretch ( xantygc.medium.com).)
+- Focus & autonomy: In Anthropic’s tests Sonnet 4.5 could stay on task for 30+ hours straight without human guidance ([7]) ([8]).
+Engineers watched it build an entire app — including standing up databases, buying domains and even doing a SOC2 security audit — over a full day of operation ([7]).
+(For comparison, Anthropic’s previous model could only work reliably for ~7 hours at a stretch ([8]).)

 Sonnet 4.5 also exhibits better domain understanding and alignment.
-Anthropic calls it “the most aligned frontier model” they’ve released, with lower rates of hallucination or inappropriate content than earlier versions ( www.anthropic.com).
+Anthropic calls it "the most aligned frontier model" they've released, with lower rates of hallucination or inappropriate content than earlier versions ([10]).
+It was released under AI Safety Level 3 protections, with classifiers to detect dangerous inputs/outputs and enhanced defenses against prompt injection attacks.
 It has improved capacities in specialized areas – e.g. finance, legal, and medical reasoning – so it can answer enterprise queries more accurately.
-The model’s communication style has been tuned as well: it gives concise, fact-based progress updates and can skip verbose summaries after tool calls to maintain momentum ( docs.claude.com).
+The model's communication style has been tuned as well: it gives concise, fact-based progress updates and can skip verbose summaries after tool calls to maintain momentum ([11]).
 (Developers can still prompt it for more explanation if desired, but by default it avoids needless chit-chat.)
-For creative outputs, Sonnet 4.5 is solid too – it matches or exceeds prior models (Claude Opus 4.1) on tasks like slide/animation generation and producing polished, well-designed content ( docs.claude.com).
+For creative outputs, Sonnet 4.5 is solid too – it matches or exceeds prior models on tasks like slide/animation generation and producing polished, well-designed content ([12]).

 Claude Code 2.0: Enhanced Development Environment

-Alongside Sonnet 4.5, Anthropic has revamped Claude Code (their AI-powered coding CLI and IDE) to version 2.0.
-The core of Claude Code is still Sonnet 4.5 (replacing Opus 4.1), but the new release adds major workflow features.
-In the words of Anthropic, these let Claude Code handle “longer, more complex development tasks” with confidence ( www.anthropic.com).
-Key new tools include:
+Alongside Sonnet 4.5, Anthropic revamped Claude Code (their AI-powered coding CLI and IDE) to version 2.0.
+At launch, the core of Claude Code was Sonnet 4.5 (replacing Opus 4.1), though as of February 2026 it defaults to Opus 4.6 for even stronger agentic performance.
+The 2.0 release added major workflow features.
+In Anthropic's words, these let Claude Code handle "longer, more complex development tasks" with confidence ([16]).
+Key tools introduced in 2.0 include:

 -

-command) restores the previous state.
-You can choose to revert only the code, only the conversation, or both, so you always have an “undo” that spans multiple hours of AI work ( www.anthropic.com).
+/rewindcommand) restores the previous state.
+You can choose to revert only the code, only the conversation, or both, so you always have an “undo” that spans multiple hours of AI work ([18]).
 This safety net lets developers experiment boldly (large refactors or experimental features) without fear of irrevocable damage. -

 -

-Subagents (parallel AI threads): One of the most powerful new features is the ability for Claude Code to spawn * subagents* – specialized AI "assistants" that work in parallel.
-Each subagent has its own context window and tool set, optimized for a particular task (e.g. front-end coding, back-end logic, testing, etc.) ( docs.claude.com).
+Subagents (parallel AI threads): One of the most powerful features is the ability for Claude Code to spawn subagents – specialized AI "assistants" that work in parallel.
+Each subagent has its own context window and tool set, optimized for a particular task (e.g. front-end coding, back-end logic, testing, etc.) ([21]).
 This means the main agent can delegate subtasks to these agents and they all run at once.
 For example, Claude might spin up one subagent to implement an API endpoint while another writes its unit tests.
 Because they operate concurrently, overall development time can drop dramatically.
-(Anthropic’sengineering blog notes that subagents “enable parallelization: you can spin up multiple subagents to work on different tasks simultaneously” ( www.anthropic.com).)
+(Anthropic's Agent SDK blog notes that subagents "enable parallelization: you can spin up multiple subagents to work on different tasks simultaneously" ([22]).)
+With the February 2026 release of Opus 4.6, subagents evolved further into Agent Teams – a new experimental feature where multiple Claude Code instances coordinate as a team, with one session acting as team lead and others working independently in their own context windows ([23]).

 -

-Hooks (automation triggers): Claude Code 2.0 adds user-defined hooks – scripts or commands that automatically run at specific points in the workflow ( docs.claude.com).
+Hooks (automation triggers): Claude Code 2.0 added user-defined hooks – scripts or commands that automatically run at specific points in the workflow ([24]).
 For instance, after every code edit the system could run a linter, formatter (

-, etc. ), or test suite, all without a prompt.
+prettier,gofmt, etc.), or test suite, all without a prompt.
 Hooks turn best-practice maintenance tasks into enforced rules.
-Common use cases include auto-formatting files after every change, running tests before submitting a PR, sending notifications when Claude awaits input, or blocking any edits to production-critical files ( docs.claude.com).
-By encoding these as hooks, teams gain deterministic control over the AI’s behavior (ensuring consistency) rather than leaving it to chance whether the model remembered to run tests. -
+Common use cases include auto-formatting files after every change, running tests before submitting a PR, sending notifications when Claude awaits input, or blocking any edits to production-critical files ([25]).
+Since the initial release, hooks have expanded to include prompt-based hooks and agent-based hooks that use a Claude model to evaluate conditions, enabling judgment-based automation alongside deterministic rules.
+By encoding these as hooks, teams gain deterministic control over the AI's behavior (ensuring consistency) rather than leaving it to chance whether the model remembered to run tests. -

 Background tasks: (Relatedly, Claude Code 2.0 can now launch and manage background processes.
 This lets the AI start long-running services – like local dev servers, build watchers, or CI pipelines – and then continue coding in the foreground.
 In effect, Claude can “keep the server running in the background” while it works on other tasks.)